-- Section 1.
-Purpose of Probationary Period.
-The primary purpose is to provide an effective environmental orientation for the employee, educating him/her in prevailing management attitudes, policies and procedures, and training him/her in the tasks associated with the assignment. - Section 2.
-Objective of Probationary Period.
-The probationary period shall be regarded as a part of the testing process, and shall be utilized for closely observing the employee's work, for securing the most effective adjustment of a new employee to his/her position, and for determining if he/she is capable of meeting the requirements of the assignment.

-- Section 3.
-Regular Appointment Following Probationary Period.
-All original and promotional appointments shall be tentative and subject to a probationary period of at least 6 months actual service, to be determined for each class by the Department Director involved and the Personnel Manager.
-If the service of the probationary employee has not been satisfactory, the appointing authority shall file with the Personnel Manager a statement in writing which requests termination of the employee at the end of his/her scheduled probationary period, or an extension of the period of probation if more on-the-job training is warranted. - Section 4.
-Rejection of Probationer.
+- A. Purpose of Probationary Period.
+The primary purpose is to provide an effective environmental orientation for the employee, educating him/her in prevailing management attitudes, policies and procedures, and training him/her in the tasks associated with the assignment. - B. Objective of Probationary Period.
+The probationary period shall be regarded as a part of the testing process, and shall be utilized for closely observing the employee's work, for securing the most effective adjustment of a new employee to his/her position, and for determining if he/she is capable of meeting the requirements of the assignment. - C. Regular Appointment Following Probationary Period.
+All original and promotional appointments shall be tentative and subject to a probationary period of at least six months actual service, to be determined for each class by the Department Director involved and the Director of Administrative Services or his/her designee.
+If the service of the probationary employee has not been satisfactory, the appointing authority shall file with the Director of Administrative Services or his/her designee a statement in writing which requests termination of the employee at the end of his/her scheduled probationary period, or an extension of the period of probation if more onthe-job training is warranted. - D. Rejection of Probationer.
 During the probationary period, an employee may be rejected at any time by the appointing power without cause and without the right of appeal.
-Notification of rejection in writing shall be given to the employee and a copy filed with the Personnel Manager. - Section 5.
-Rejection Following Promotion.
-Any employee rejected during the probationary period following a promotional appointment shall be reinstated to the position from which he was promoted unless charges are filed and he/she is discharged in the manner provided in the Personnel Ordinance and the City of Cerritos Personnel Rules and Regulations for positions in the community service.
+Notification of rejection in writing shall be given to the employee and a copy filed with the Administrative Services Director or his/her designee. - E. Rejection Following Promotion.
+Any employee rejected during the probationary period following a promotional appointment shall be reinstated to the position from which he/she was promoted unless charges are filed and he/she is discharged in the manner provided in the Personnel Ordinance and the City of Cerritos Personnel Rules and Regulations for positions in the community service.

-ARTICLE 31 DEMOTION, DISMISSAL, REDUCTION IN PAY, SUSPENSION
+ARTICLE 48 DEMOTION, DISMISSAL, REDUCTION IN PAY, SUSPENSION

 Any appointing power shall have the right, for due cause, to demote, dismiss, reduce in pay, or suspend any regular employee with or without pay for a period of up to 30 calendar days.
 Notice of such intended action must be in writing and served personally on such employee or delivered by certified mail, postage prepaid, ten days prior to the taking of such action; except that if an emergency situation exists, then the notice shall be served within ten working days after the action is taken.
 Such notice shall specify the penalty and contain a statement or reason therefore.
-A copy of said notice shall likewise be forwarded to the City Council Personnel Committee.
+A copy of said notice shall likewise be forwarded to the City Council Personnel Ad Hoc Working Group.

-ARTICLE 32 TRANSFER, PROMOTION, DEMOTION, SUSPENSION AND REINSTATEMENT
+ARTICLE 49 TRANSFER, PROMOTION, DEMOTION, SUSPENSION AND REINSTATEMENT

-Section 1.
-Transfer.
-No person shall be transferred to a position for which he does not possess the minimum qualifications.
-Upon notice to the Personnel Manager, an employee may be transferred by the appointing power, at any time, from one position to another position in a comparable class.
+A. Transfer.
+No person shall be transferred to a position for which he/she does not possess the minimum qualifications.
+Upon notice to the Administrative Services Director or his/her designee, an employee may be transferred by the appointing power, at any time, from one position to another position in a comparable class.
 For transfer purposes, a comparable class is one with the same maximum salary, involves the performance of similar duties, and requires substantially the same basic qualifications.